nopnop2002/esp-idf-ieee802154/DigiXBeeS2C/README.md

  Specify in hexadecimal.
 Channel 12 is 0x0c.
 - PAN ID
  It must be the same as the ESP32 side.
+- Distination Address High
+ It should be the same as the address of the ESP32.
+ 0xFFFF is the broadcast address.

 ![digi-xbee-s2c-9](https://github.com/nopnop2002/esp-idf-ieee802154/assets/6020549/94fe2d0f-7c4c-4931-8d36-2ff931a54b10)